applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> print(format_traceback_matrix(seq1, seq2, traceback_matrix))
 ```

-**Step 4**: Transcribe the alignment.
+#### Step 4: Transcribe the alignment. <link src="AFAVLt"/>

-We can now read the dynamic programming and traceback matrices to transcribe and score the alignment of sequences 1 and 2.
-To do this, we start at the bottom right of the matrices and traceback the arrows to cell $(0, 0)$.
+We can now use the $F$ and $T$ to transcribe and score the alignment of sequences 1 and 2.
+To do this, we start at the bottom-right of the matrices and follow the arrows to cell $(0, 0)$.

-* Every time we hit a vertical arrow (represented by `|`), we consume a character from sequence 2 (the vertical sequence) and add a gap to sequence 1.
+* Every time we encounter a vertical arrow (represented by `|`), we consume a character from sequence 2 (the vertical sequence) and add a gap to sequence 1.
-* Every time we hit a horizontal arrow (represented by `-`), we consume a character from sequence 1 (the horizontal sequence) and add a gap to sequence 2.
+* Every time we encounter a horizontal arrow (represented by `-`), we consume a character from sequence 1 (the horizontal sequence) and add a gap to sequence 2.
-* Every time we hit a diagonal arrow (represented by `\`), we consume a character from sequence 1 and sequence 2.
+* Every time we encounter a diagonal arrow (represented by `\`), we consume a character from sequence 1 and sequence 2.

 As you transcribe the alignment, write sequence 1 on top of sequence 2, and work from right to left (since you are working backwards through the matrix).

-The score in the bottom right cell of the matrix is the score for the alignment.
+The score in the cell that you started in (the bottom-right in this case) is the score for the alignment.

-Work through this process on paper, and then review the function in the next cell to see how this looks in python.
+Work through this process on paper, and then review the function in the next cell to see how this looks in Python.

 ```python
 >>> from skbio.alignment._pairwise import _traceback
 >>> %psource _traceback
 ```

 You can then execute this as follows, and print out the resulting alignment.
+Compare the result that you obtained with the result of calling this function.

 ```python
 >>> aln1, aln2, score, _, _ = _traceback(traceback_matrix,nw_matrix,seq1,seq2, nw_matrix.shape[0]-1, nw_matrix.shape[1]-1)